 A large majority of street pills seized by law enforcement are counterfeit.
 Counterfeit pills are fake medications that have different ingredients than the actual medication.
 They may contain no active ingredient, the wrong active ingredient, or have the right ingredient but in an incorrect quantity.
 Counterfeit pills may contain lethal amounts of fentanyl and are extremely dangerous because they often appear identical to legitimate prescription pills.
 The user is likely unaware of how lethal they can be.
 Even if people use Fentanyl Test Strips as a harm reduction measure to check for fentanyl presence in their drug supply, these tests are not 100% accurate and overdose can still happen.
-The DEA Laboratory has found that, of the fentanyl-laced fake prescription pills analyzed in 2022, six out of ten now contain a potentially lethal dose of fentanyl.
-This is an increase from DEA's previous announcement in 2021 that four out of ten fentanyl-laced fake prescription pills were found to contain a potentially lethal dose.
+The DEA Laboratory has found that, of the fentanyl-laced fake prescription pills analyzed in 2022, six out of ten now contain a potentially lethal dose of fentanyl-laced fake prescription pills were found to contain a potentially lethal dose.